Diet During Cancer Treatment

 Gastrointestinal disturbances.
 For diarrhea, NCI recommendations include consuming foods high in sodium and potassium (e.g., broth, sports drinks, and bananas, peach and apricot nectar, and boiled or mashed potatoes) and bland, low-fiber foods (e.g., rice, noodles, farina or cream of wheat, smooth peanut butter, white bread, canned, peeled fruits, and well-cooked vegetables), as well as avoiding very hot, cold, or caffeinated foods or beverages.

-Recommendations for constipation include a high-fiber diet (with physician approval, due to potentially undesirable effects in certain individuals), along with maintenance of physical activity and consumption of a warm drink about half an hour before the usual time for a bowel movement, in the context of a high total fluid volume (at least 64 ounces per day).
+Recommendations for constipation include a high-fiber diet (with physician approval, due to potentially undesirable effects in certain individuals), physical activity, and consumption of a warm drink about half an hour before the usual time for a bowel movement, in the context of a high total fluid intake.

-Patients undergoing colonic resection often experience negative changes in intestinal microbial balance, deterioration of gut barrier function, systemic inflammation and reduced immune function that result in postoperative infections.
+Patients undergoing colon resection often experience negative changes in intestinal microbial balance, deterioration of gut barrier function, systemic inflammation, and reduced immune function that result in postoperative infections.
 Meta-analyses of the effects of probiotic and symbiotic formulations have found that these protect the intestinal mucosa barrier, decrease infection morbidity, and reduce the incidence of diarrhea and other problematic gastrointestinal symptoms in these patients.

 - Eat prior to cancer treatments and have small, frequent meals.